Functional central limit theorem for topological functionals of Gaussian critical points: Proof of the multi-variate CLT, Theorem

 \section{Proof of the multi-variate CLT, Theorem \ref{thm:fix_clt}}

-In this section, we prove the fixed-level CLT from Theorem \ref{thm:fix_clt}.
+Now, we prove the fixed-level CLT from Theorem \ref{thm:fix_clt}.
 We proceed in two steps.
 First, in Section \ref{ss:pf_clt}, we prove the CLT asserted in Theorem \ref{thm:fix_clt} with a possibly degenerate variance.
 Second, in Section \ref{ss:pf_pos}, we show the positivity of the limiting variance in the univariate case.